P7h/P7h.github.io/Groovy/04_intro.md

 ---V

-## Food for thought
+## Trivia
-Can you guess what might be the output of this snippet?
+Guess what might be the output of this Groovy snippet?

 ```groovy
 String.methods.each {
     println it